Vidanez/win-ansible-play/README.md

 ISSUE using Ansible to deploy VMs.
 One of the thing that happens is that if we use ansible to deploy from template it use the "clone" feature and not the "deploy from template" feature, so this apply a limit the new VMs to be create only in the same datastore cluster where the template is located.

-10 Years ago I created this code https://github.com/Vidanez/DeployVMs/tree/master that is still valid to deploy VMs in bulk not cloning but deploying from template.
+10 Years ago I created this powershell code https://github.com/Vidanez/DeployVMs/tree/master that is still valid to deploy VMs in bulk not cloning but deploying from template.

 # 4. Windows Updates Management